wix-playground/stylable-components/docs/tabs/tabs.md

 NOTE:

-It is recommended that tabs activate automatically when they receive focus as long as their associated tab panels are displayed without noticeable latency.
-This typically requires tab panel content to be preloaded.
-Otherwise, automatic activation slows focus movement, which significantly hampers users' ability to navigate efficiently across the tab list.

 Horizontal tab list does not listen for "Down/Up Arrow Key" so those keys can provide their normal browser scrolling functions even when focus is inside the tab list.

 See [ARIA docs](https://www.w3.org/TR/wai-aria-practices/#tabpanel) for reference.